moliver28/research-handbook/content/handbook/support/workflows/usgovernment_tickets.md

 Getting help with a US Government ticket can be tricky since some information must be kept confidential.
 However, there are many times when a non-US Government engineer may be the subject matter expert needed to help efficiently resolve a US Government Support case.
 It is encouraged to ask questions in `#support_self-managed` and other Slack channels provided the [Communication Guidelines](#communication-guidelines) are followed.

 If you need a manager's help with a ticket, please keep in mind that only US Citizens have access to our US Government Instance, which means that some of our managers cannot help you with tickets.
 If you are a US Citizen working in US Government and your manager isn't, please feel free to reach out to a different manager if you are unable to address an issue without sharing confidential information.

+## Daily Crush Sessions

+The team schedules 3 crush sessions each day, 2 in the daytime, 1 in the evening.
+There is a zoom link in the calendar invite on the USGovernment shared calendar.

+If a crush thread does not exist, create one to notify others you have joined the crush.

 ### Discussion issues from tickets